jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 It is actually advised to give a command a fixed logical residence.
 Preferably, you make the command logically part of a module, because modules will bundle together classes and commands to a single logical unit of functionality.
 Don’t make the command part of a class.
 This binds a command too much to a class.
 Give a command the freedom to become part of multiple classes, rather than tying it up to a single class.
 A class’s granting a command access to its private contents already establishes a tighter bond, and the command will be visible as part of the class anyway, even when the class is not the fixed logical residence of the command.
 And even when you do give the command a fixed logical residence inside a class, the whole rest of the system is going to ignore that: a command call will still be a call upon multiple objects.
 Only the definition of the command would then be bound to the class.

 A module can get overloaded command names, when all commands are logically tied to a module, but this was already the case in languages such as C++.
 In C++ all the commands of all classes were already reachable globally.
-In the new computer language, commands can even be overloaded having the same signatures, because in the diagram they are different symbols, and can be reached separately regardless of their name or signature.
+In Encircle, commands can even be overloaded having the same signatures, because in the diagram they are different symbols, and can be reached separately regardless of their name or signature.

 ### Ideas From Commands & Classes Loosely coupled